KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 #### <a name="choosing-a-range-for-normalization"></a>Choosing a Range for Normalization

 To quantize a given attribute, the first step is to compute a range.
-This step is needed for normalization on the encoder side, and later also for de-normalization on the decoder side.
+This step is needed for normalization on the encoder side, and later for de-normalization on the decoder side.
 There are various possibilities to pick reference values for normalization.
-For 3D vertex positions, for example, a good quality is achieved by using the 3D bounding box of the model.
+For 3D vertex positions, for example, good quality is achieved by using the 3D bounding box of the model.
-In the case of glTF writers, this information is often already available, since glTF supports the optional `min` and `max` properties for accessors.
+In the case of glTF writers, this information is often already available, since glTF supports the optional `min` and `max` accessor properties.

 Another way, for example, is to use the same bounding box, tiled across the scene, to the quantize data of different meshes.
 Although this means that more information gets lost than for tight fitting, it allows to efficiently hide cracks that could otherwise occur at borders between different meshes.